Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

 The general expressions of $\ket{\phi}$ and $\ket{\phi_{\perp}}$ can be considered to be

 We repeat the same measurement-based protocol considering $\rho_{BA}=\kett{\psi_{BA}}\braa{\psi_{BA}}$ as the initial state.
-We optimize over $\theta_2$ and $\phi_2$ which describes the initial state of the auxiliary, the time $t$ at which the measurement has been done, and the measurement-projectors, in particular $\theta$ and $\phi$, to obtain the stochastically extractable energy, $W_{\max}^M(\rho_B,H_B)$.
-Since here we considered the joint initial state describing the battery and the auxiliary qubits to be entangled, we denote this maximum energy that is extractable through this process by $W_{E}^M$.
+We optimize over $\theta_2$ and $\phi_2$ which describes the initial state of the auxiliary, the time $t$ at which the measurement has been done, and the measurement-projectors, in particular $\theta$ and $\phi$, to obtain the {distillable energy, $W^{D}(\rho_B,H_B)$}.
+Since here we considered the joint initial state describing the battery and the auxiliary qubits to be entangled, {we denote the distillable energy in this process by $W_{E}^{D}$}.